gongahkia/yuho/doc/syntax.md

         // note that the field value's datatype is specified before the field's named identifier
         // note that Yuho's struct named field identifiers themselves can be of any datatype and do not necessarily have to be a string
         // also note that structs are really a custom user-defined datatype which can then be called as any other datatype
+        // moreover note that we avoid repetition by only specifying the datatype of a struct's named field value ONCE in the struct definition and not in the instances of struct literals afterward (this logic applies for nested structs also!)
-        // lastly observe that the last named field of the struct is also suffixed with a , comma similar to Go
+        // lastly observe that the LAST named field of the struct is also suffixed with a , comma similar to Go
     // . => struct values are accessed via the dot syntax (and enum variants are called within the context of enums)
     // := => indicates the relationship between a specified named field and the immutable value assigned to it (meaning, therefore that struct fields are also immutable)
     // this flexible syntax allows for the following data structures to be implemented if necessary (examples included below)